 Predix has established itself as a strong contender for effective data trend sweeps, such as HTTP responses, latencies and visitors – and you’re able to debug apps at the sam e time.
 Combining this with Kibana’s exhaustive data visualizations and pragmatic dashboard, controlling and managing your log data not only highly secure, but it allows you to become more prognostic when forecasting future data.

 Ready to save hours generating, scheduling and distributing PDF and XLS reports from your

 Elasticsearch Kibana (ELK) application to your team, customers and other stakeholders?
-Try Skedler free for 21 days.
+Try Skedler for free.